 Every firm and broker that sells securities to the public in the United States must be licensed and registered by FINRA.
 Member Regulation (Risk Oversight and Operational Regulation and Sales Practice) regularly examines all firms to determine compliance with FINRA’s rules and those of the SEC and the Municipal Securities Rulemaking Board (MSRB).
-FINRA’s comprehensive examination program oversees more than 3,900 brokerage firms, more than 160,000 branch offices and nearly 635,000 registered representatives.
-Member Regulation examines 1,500 to 2,000 firms annually – all firms are examined no less than once every four years – and approximately 800 branch offices each year.
+FINRA’s comprehensive examination program oversees nearly 3,800 brokerage firms, nearly 160,000 branch offices and more than 631,000 registered representatives.
+Member Regulation performs routine examinations of 1,400 to 2,000 firms annually – all firms are examined no less than once every four years – and approximately 800 branch offices each year.

 Another key component of Member Regulation is the Membership Application Program (MAP), which is responsible for reviewing all new firm applications and may approve, deny or grant membership subject to appropriate business restrictions.
 Among other things, the application review process evaluates a firm’s supervisory system and whether adequate financial and operational systems are in place.
 MAP follows a similar approval process when existing member firms propose significant changes to their business operations, including ownership changes.

 Member Regulation also works closely with FINRA’s Office of General Counsel in policy and rulemaking activities, and collaborates with the Enforcement Department to investigate potential cases of wrong-doing.